-I dismounted and left the horse at the top of As-Siq, a long, extraordinary gorge down which you walk to reach the city.
+I dismounted and left the horse at the top of As-Siq, a long, extraordinary gorge along which you walk to reach the city.
 1.2km long, at times only two metres wide, the sheer sandstone walls rise all around you, creating fantastic plastic shapes where the stone has been weathered by water, time and sand.

 And the rock is multi-coloured!
 Pink, orange, sulphur yellow, manganese blue, white, red, maroon, crimson… changing all the time as the light and shadow plays on it.